nrwl/nx/docs/shared/guides/module-federation/dynamic-mfe-angular.md

 }
 ```

+{% callout type="note" title="More details" %}
-_**Note:** This could be improved with error handling etc. but for the purposes of this tutorial, we'll keep it simple._
+This could be improved with error handling etc. but for the purposes of this tutorial, we'll keep it simple.
+{% /callout %}

 Let's add a route to our Login application so that we can render the `RemoteEntryComponent`.
 Open `app.module.ts` and add the following route to the `RouterMoodule.forRoot(...)` declaration.